-If Windows 2012 and Windows 2012 R2 detect a problem with the system I/O remapping hardware, you may still be able to use SR-IOV by explicitly enabling SR-IOV in the registry using 'IovEnableOverride'.
+If Windows 2012 detects a problem with the system I/O remapping hardware, you may still be able to use SR-IOV by explicitly enabling SR-IOV in the registry using 'IovEnableOverride'.

-- Emulex recommends this procedure for trusted virtual machines only. - It is recommended that you make a back up of your registry before you make any changes.
+Note: Emulex recommends this procedure for trusted virtual machines only.

+Note: Emulex recommends that you make a back up of your registry before you make any changes.